Realizability of tropical pluri-canonical divisors: The realizability locus

 \section{The realizability locus}

 We now turn to the remaining problem of realizability of tropical normalized covers.
-Let $\pi : \hat \Gamma^+ \to \Gamma^+$ be a tropical normalized cover with associated enhancements (see Lemma \ref{lem:def_trop_normalized_cover_is_redundand}).
-This data contains already most of the information of a boundary point of $\PMSD[k]{g}{n}{1, \ldots, 1}$.
-In fact, only the ($k$-)residues of the twisted differentials are not yet determined.
+Let $\pi : \hat \Gamma^+ \to \Gamma^+$ be a tropical normalized cover with associated enhancements (see Lemma~\ref{lem:def_trop_normalized_cover_is_redundand}).
+This data contains already most of the discrete information of a boundary point of $\PMSD[k]{g}{n}{1, \ldots, 1}$, however it does not contain continuous information such as the \mbox{($k$-)residues} of the twisted differential.
 Realizing the tropical datum amounts to choosing a ``valid'' combination of ($k$-)residues.
 Obstructions arise by the $k$-residue map being non-surjective for some types (this leads to the notion of inconvenient vertex, see Definition \ref{def:inconvenient_vertex}) and by global compatibility conditions (we tackle this by assigning residues along certain cycles in $\hat \Gamma^+$, see Definitions~\ref{def:effective_cycle} and \ref{def:independent_pair}).
-Once notation is established, we state and proof our main theorem (Theorem \ref{thm:main_theorem}).
+Once notation is established, we state and prove our main theorem (Theorem \ref{thm:main_theorem}).